nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Editing an entry: `edit`

-Edits an entry in the tracker.
+You can use this command when you want to make edits to any existing entries in the tracker.

 Formats:
 * `edit 1 c/CATEGORY d/DESCRIPTION a/AMOUNT t/TAG`